Our View: Still behind a mask

 People with weakened immune systems also remain at risk, even after getting their COVID-19 shots.

-The CDC’s latest guidance on masks, and now state public health rules, say they should not be required for people who’ve been vaccinated.
+The CDC’s latest guidance on masks says they should not be required for people who’ve been vaccinated.
 But we’re all on our honor about that — which has some public health experts worried.

 All of which leaves some of us taking the measure of every situation, particularly involving crowds, and deciding whether to mask up or whether it’s even worth taking part.